toddbranch/ECE382/labs/compex1/index.md

 <br>
 We can also use the Memory Browser to change the contents of memory.
 Go back to 0x0200, double-click on the memory locations and write in your own values.
 You're actually altering the contents of RAM on the chip!

 You can also fill blocks of memory.
-Write click a memory address and select "Fill Memory...".
+Right click any memory address and select "Fill Memory...".
 In the start address, enter 0x0200.
 Length: 50.
 Data Value: 0xAB.
 Type-size: Char.
 Select OK and watch as 50 bytes of RAM are filled!

 Click the "Step Into" button - this will enter an infinite loop that will trap our CPU and prevent it from doing anything else.